 - 1 tsp turmeric powder – optional

 - Peel and devein shrimp.
-Place the shrimp in a bowl with 1 tablespoon of the oil, garlic, ground ginger, lime juice, kosher salt and red chili flakes.
+Place the shrimp in a bowl with 1 tbsp of the oil, garlic, ground ginger, lime juice, kosher salt and red chili flakes.
 Toss to coat and let marinade for 10 minutes.

-- Add 1 tablespoon of oil, then add green jalapeno pepper, red chilli pepper and shrimp (with the marinade juice).
+- In a heated pan, add 1 tbsp of oil, green jalapeno pepper, red chili pepper and shrimp (with the marinade juice).
 Cook for 2 – 4 minutes or until opaque, do not over cook or else you will get a tough and gummy shrimp.
 Set aside and transfer the shrimp to plate.

-- Bring to a boil then reduce to simmer and cook until sauce is reduced by half.
+- Pour coconut milk mixture.
+Bring to a boil then reduce to simmer and cook until sauce is reduced by half.
 Continue simmering (medium heat) until you get the consistency you prefer.
 Thicker sauce means longer simmering.
 Make sure the vegetables are cook to your liking before adding the shrimp.

 - Add the shrimp to the skillet with the basil and cilantro and toss to coat.
 Cook for another 1 minute.

 Serve over rice or noodles.
 Garnish with more cilantro and basil, sliced red jalapeño as desired.